dev7a/custom-collector-extension-layers/README.md

 This repository can build several predefined distributions:

-- `default`: Standard OpenTelemetry Collector
+- `default`: Standard OpenTelemetry Collector with receivers, exporters, processors, and extensions (but no connectors)
 - `minimal`: A minimal distribution with just OTLP receivers and batch processors
 - `clickhouse`: Distribution with ClickHouse exporter capabilities (inherits from `minimal`)
-- `clickhouse-otlphttp`: Distribution with ClickHouse and OTLP HTTP exporters (inherits from `clickhouse`)
-- `full`: Complete distribution with all available components
+- `full`: Complete distribution with all available components (superset of `default` that also includes connectors and custom components)

 Distributions can now inherit build tags from a `base` distribution, simplifying configuration (see `config/distributions.yaml`).
 Only predefined distributions from this file can be built.